detentiondatadashboard/detention_data_dashboard/doc/functional_design.md

 - Add to or edit data that already exists on the portal
 - Add to or edit visualization formatting and displays
 - Add to or edit language on the user interface
+- Ability to preview what the portal looks like to other users

 # Functional Design: